Mitral Valve Regurgitation

 What is mitral valve regurgitation?

 Mitral valve regurgitation can be acute or chronic.
 With the acute condition, the valve suddenly becomes leaky.
 In this case, the heart doesn’t have time to adapt to the leak in the valve.
-In the chronic form, the valve gradually becomes leakier.
-The heart has time to adapt to the leak.
 Symptoms with acute mitral regurgitation are often severe.
+In the chronic form, the valve gradually becomes leakier over time.
+This gives the heart time to adapt to the leak.
 With chronic mitral regurgitation, the symptoms may range from mild to severe.

 What causes mitral valve regurgitation?

-A range of medical conditions can cause mitral valve regurgitation, such as:
+A range of conditions can cause mitral valve regurgitation.
+They include:

-- Rheumatic heart disease from untreated infection with Streptococcus bacteria (which cause strep throat)
+- Rheumatic heart disease from untreated infection with strep bacteria

 - Coronary artery disease or heart attack